-- 30. Particular attention of this Court is now drawn to Exhibits A2, C1, D1 and D2 and to the legislative history of the Anticounterfeiting Consumer Protection Act of 1996 ("ACPA"), available from the House Congressional Record dated June 4, 1996, 110 Stat.
-1386, July 2, 1996. - 31.
+- 39. Particular attention of this Court is now drawn to Exhibits A2, C1, D1, D2 and L and to the legislative history of the Anticounterfeiting Consumer Protection Act of 1996 ("ACPA"), available from the House Congressional Record dated June 4, 1996, 110 Stat.
+1386, July 2, 1996. - 40.
 The ACPA is particularly relevant to the instant case, because it elevated copyright and trademark infringement to the status of RICO predicate acts, and cited superb reasons for doing so.
 An excellent discussion of the legal implications of the ACPA, in the context of other applicable federal laws, are available at LETTER TO JON MUMMOLO, Washington Square News, Nov.
-9, 2002. - Exhibit A2 provides a partial list of RICO Predicate Acts by IBM, SAP, JPMorgan and additional background.
+9, 2002. - Andrews and additional background.
 Exhibit C1 is a partial list of Documented Retaliations which Plaintiff had suffered prior to the date on which this federal case was first filed (April 18, 2016.)
 Exhibit D1 is a subset of those Documented Retaliations which also qualify as one or more of the RICO Predicate Acts that are itemized at 18 U. S. C. §§ 1961(1)(B), (1)(D), and (5).
 Exhibit D2 is a true copy of the CPL Agreement of Eclipse code, which shows IBM-SAP collusion from the Eclipse website.
+Exhibit L provides a partial list of RICO Predicate Acts by Andrews and a partial list of Documented Retaliations which Plaintiff had suffered prior to the date on which this federal case was first filed (April 18, 2016.)

-- 33. Plaintiff now testifies that the partial list of acts and events now documented in Exhibits A2, C1, D1 and D2 constitutes probable cause for granting all relief requested infra in the instant COMPLAINT. - 34.
-Moreover, further acts and events occurred between April 1995 and April 2016 by IBM, which also qualify as RICO predicate acts that constitute further probable causes for all the relief requested infra. - 35.
-For example, Plaintiff herein alleges that obstruction of justice did in fact occur whenever Plaintiff was deprived of specific relief from the federal district courts in Wilmington, Delaware and in San Francisco, California, in the Third Circuit, the Federal Circuit and the U.S. Supreme Court.
+- 42. Plaintiff now testifies that the partial list of acts and events now documented in Exhibits A2, C1, D1, D2 and L constitutes probable cause for granting all relief requested infra in the instant COMPLAINT. - 43.
+Moreover, further acts and events occurred between April 1995 and May 2016 by IBM, SAP, JPMorgan and Andrews, which also qualify as RICO predicate acts that constitute further probable causes for all the relief requested infra. - 44.
+For example, Plaintiff herein alleges that obstruction of justice did in fact occur whenever Plaintiff was deprived of specific relief from the federal district courts in Wilmington, Delaware; in San Francisco, California; in the Third Circuit; the Federal Circuit and the U.S. Supreme Court.